 3-day Malta itinerary: at-a-glance

-A summary of our Malta itinerary is as follows (read on below for the finer details):
+A summary of our itinerary for 3 days in Malta is as follows (read on below for the finer details):

 - Day 1: Valletta.
-Self-guided walking tour of the city, National War Museum, audiovisual show, traditional Maltese dinner, evening drinks in a cellar bar
+Self-guided walking tour of the city (or guided street food walking tour), National War Museum, audiovisual show, traditional Maltese dinner.

 Who is this Malta itinerary for?

-We have based this itinerary on our own experiences in Malta, and so it reflects our active travel style (read more about us here).
+We have based this itinerary on our own experiences in Malta, and so it reflects our active travel style.
 It is especially suited to the curious traveller who loves to learn about the culture and history, eat plenty of local cuisine, and spend time outdoors.

 The itinerary combines some of Malta’s famous natural landmarks with exploration of the country’s fascinating history and distinctive architecture.
 We also give our recommendations on our favourite places to eat and drink.